ahnpj/soc-analyst-portfolio/labs/siem/splunk/Lab03-splunk-cyber-kill-chain-investigation/Lab03-splunk-cyber-kill-chain-investigation.md

 ```
 - **sourcetype=stream:http** – Selects HTTP network flows to focus on web communication logs and investigate potential enumeration behavior.

-From this search, I identified two IPs (`40.80.148.42` and `23.22.63.114`) repeatedly connecting to the server (identified via "src_ip" field in Splunk). `40.80.148.42` was by far generating the majority of the HTTP requests.
+From this search, I identified two IPs (`40.80.148.42` and `23.22.63.114`) repeatedly connecting to the server (identified via `src_ip` field in Splunk). `40.80.148.42` was by far generating the majority of the HTTP requests.
 So I investigated `40.80.148.42` first.

 <p align="left">
   <img src="images/splunk-cyber-kill-chain-investigation-09.png?raw=true&v=2"